ivanIStereotekk/ivanIStereotekk/README.md

-### Hi there, this is Ivan Stereotekk's GitHub. 👋
+### Hi there, this is Ivan Goncharov [ Ivan Stereotekk's ] GitHub. 👋
 This GitHub page contains projects and repos that was initiated by Ivan Goncharov.
 If you wanna know who is this guy please visit http://www.iskk.space there are so many interesting things about his music and ideas.
 ##### Noticement:
 Here is so many things that was started by me but then abandoned for a while.
 I promising to myself make some clean and organise these things but i still busy for doing it today.
 ##### Important:
 Often i do fork for the projects that was interesting for me.
-I think it is convenient way to gather interesting projects so keep them at hand.
+I think it is convenient way to gather interesting projects for keep them at hand.

 ##### Most interesting repos: